shhmethan/CleanCutPDF/FullApp/README.txt

 - Operating System: Windows 10 or later (64-bit)
 - RAM: 2 GB minimum (4 GB recommended)
 - Disk Space: ~50 MB (plus PDF files)
+- Python 3.11+ (for source version only)

 ---

 License Information:

 CleanCutPDF requires a valid license key to activate.
-Licenses are verified online during initial setup and cached for offline use.
-Unauthorized distribution is prohibited.
+Licenses are verified online on first launch and cached locally for offline use.
+Unauthorized distribution or modification is strictly prohibited.

 All user data is stored locally.
-No tracking or telemetry is used.
+No telemetry or tracking is used.

 ---